melsman/MoA/README.md

      pull arrays in the sense that they support concatenation well, but drop and take operations not so well.

-The `ilvec/` folder contains two different vector libraries that support map fusion and generate residual (C-like) code.
-The second implementation (`il2.mlb`) supports nesting of vectors and thus, nested folds.
+The `ilvec/` folder contains different vector libraries that support map fusion and generate residual (C-like) code.
+The `il2.mlb` implementation supports nesting of vectors and thus, nested folds.
 As an example, let's first construct a matrix containing the small multiplification table: